-2.Investments of \$102 million are what go into our investment portfolio.
-There is a 2023 investment two-page document on our website that outlines where all this money is and how the Foundation manages the money.
+Commented [AH7]: Investments of \$122 million are what go into our investment portfolio.
+There is a 2024-25 investment report on our website that outlines where all this money is placed and how the Foundation manages the money.

-3.Intangible Assets are the mineral rights that we hold in honour of the three families who donated them over the past 20 years.
-These are managed with zero fees on behalf of the family Legacy Funds that benefit from the royalty revenues.
+Commented [AH8]: Intangible Assets are the mineral rights that we hold in honour of the four families who donated them.
+These are managed and the royalties earned are deposited into the associated family Legacy Funds.